 Code for the all-sky observation operator is prefixed by 'mwave' and located either in IFS/MWAVE or SATRAD/MWAVE.
 The observation operator wrapper IFS/MWAVE/mwave_wrapper is called from IFS/OP_OBS/OBSOP_RAD.
 The same wrapper function is called whether in direct, TL or AD mode, and the required TL or AD functionality is driven by optional arguments.
 Lower down, there are separate observation operator routines for each mode: (IFS/MWAVE/mwave_obsop, mwave_obsop_tl or mwave_obsop_ad).
 In the screening trajectory, IFS/MWAVE/mwave_screen is called instead.
-Inputs to the observation operator are the profiles of model variables (passed in via a structure of mwave_phys_type) and any observation-related information (passed via a structure of mwave_get_tl or mwave_get_ad.
-Outputs from the observation operator (such as the simulated brightness temperatures, and the observation error) are returned in a similar way and are written to the ODB by IFS/MWAVE/mwave_put or mwave_put_tl.
-This approach is slightly different to that of other observation operators and is a result of the code's former location in the model physics.
+Inputs to the observation operator are the profiles of model variables (passed in via a structure of mwave_phys_type) and any observation-related information (passed via a structure of mwave_rad_type).
+The observation-related information has been read from the ODB by IFS/MWAVE/mwave_get, mwave_get_tl or mwave_get_ad.
+Outputs from the observation operator (such as the simulated brightness temperatures, and the observation error) are returned in a similar way and are written to the ODB by IFS/MWAVE/mwave_and is a result of the code's former location in the model physics.